 - Follow your instinct.
 You're sending out the request, not an order.
 If you've received good reference feedback and had a good conversation, try them out.

 - If you want to be analytical about it, look at your checklist.
 Assign a weight (0-5) to each item.
 Add up the scores — voila — pick your winners.

 How do I identify the best offer? or How do I pick the right supplier?

 - If initial bid price is all that matters, then your task is easy.
 Send out the bids and pick the lowest.
-After all, that's how you picked out your MPEG player, right?

 - We make buying decisions all the time.
 Most are trivial, and some are really important.
 I think we can agree that the selection of the supplier for the vacuum vessel, dewar, etc. will make the difference between real "plug and play" integration vs. a more complicated process to integrate the component.

 - From our yearly customer surveys we see five factors that influence buying decisions.
 These are PRICE, QUALITY, SCHEDULE, EXPERIENCE, and RESPONSIVENESS.
 Each customer values these factors differently.
 The evaluation of these factors based on the bid responses leads to the determination of the BEST COST.

 - EXPERIENCE: Who are the supplier's customers?
 What value contracts do they give them?
 Are the references enthusiastic or lukewarm about the supplier?

 - QUALITY: Hard to quantify.
 Use the supplied references.
 Ask for more if you are not sure.
 Anyone you are asking to bid should be able to supply three good references, but what about six or ten?